elixir-europe/plant-brapi-to-isa/README.md

 * python 3.7 +
 * following python modules:
-    * isatools v0.13.0 +
+    * isatools
     * requests
     * pycountry-convert
     * cachetools

-NOTE: For better MIAPPE compliance, make sure to have [isatools](https://github.com/ISA-tools/isa-api) v0.13.0 + installed.
-This can be done using
+NOTE: For better MIAPPE compliance, make sure to have [isatools](https://github.com/ISA-tools/isa-api) v0.12.0 + installed.

 ## Installation
 Allows to use this program as a python pip package.